mefjush/docker-workshop/vagrant/readme.txt

 vagrant ssh
 docker run hello-world

-First run may take a while.
-So please run it before the workshop (if you decide to use Vagrant).
+First run may take some time.
+Please set it up before the workshop starts.